DoganM95/Dynu-Ddns-Updater/README.md

-# Dynu-Dns-Updater
+# Intro

 Automatically updates a dynu ddns hostname's ipv4 address to the address of the machine it runs on, whenever it changes.

 - Default polling interval of 1 minute, needs a dynu account
 - Free service used here `ipinfo.io/ip` has a rate limiting of 50k requests / month